scarych/aom/README.md

-# aom
+# API Over Models
 AOM - is library of useful functions and classes, that improve complex development using Koa2, MongoDB (and Mongoose) and other